 - negotiating contracts and packages

-Promotional prospects are excellent - progression can be into senior sales roles or into related employment areas such as marketing or management.
+Promotional prospects can be excellent; progression can be into senior sales roles or into related employment areas such as marketing or management.

 - Service industries

 - Industrial organisations

 Staff with specialist knowledge are employed in industries such as pharmaceutical, healthcare and publishing.